Daviiipkp/GESyCACommander/readme.md

 **GET /hostsf** - will return a formatted String with all registered machines.

+**Said endpoints will only be available once you execute the .jar file in the main machine.**

 ### To set-up a machine, you don't need to send the /boot requisition on your own.
 Just use the "startup.sh" script once.